MEDFormat/MEDC/README.md

 compile.sh is a shell script to compile MED2RAW using the MED library in MacOS & Linux compile.bat is a shell script to compile MED2RAW using the MED library in Windows

-The API documentation is currently being upddated for m12 libraries.
+The API documentation is currently being updated for m12 libraries.
 New record types may be added to the medrec_m12 prior to their appearance in the MED Records documentation.